fbpx

 The choice of the hot junction will be dependent upon the response of the thermocouple, contamination hazards, physical restraints, and electrical earthing considerations.

-Table1 ImageBase Metal Thermocouples
+table1 imageBase Metal Thermocouples

 The base metal thermocouples are made from basic metallic element alloys (iron, copper & nickel).
 Base metal thermocouples with the ANSI standard are E, J, K, N & T, and are usually used for temperatures up to1200oC.